egel/tmux-gruvbox/README.md

     <h1>Gruvbox theme for Tmux</h1>
 </div>

 Theme with 'retro groove' flavor for [Tmux][github-tmux], based on Pavel Pertsev's [gruvbox colorscheme][github-grovbox] and inspired by work of [Gordon Chiam](https://gist.github.com/gchiam/4606522f513cc64b79ce).
-Subthemes switching inspired by [tmux-color-solarized][tmux-color-solarized].
+Subthemes switching inspired by [tmux-color-solarized][github-seebi-tmux-color-solarized].

 <!--
   Using HTML table instead default markdown tables as provide it provide